 15 Attorneys Share Their Expert Witness Horror Stories

-In most instances experts make great witnesses.
+In most instances, experts make great witnesses.
 They are usually personable, have good credentials, and have at least some litigation experience.
 Still, there’s always the possibility that something could go wrong, and an expert can quickly become a liability.
-Since one of best ways to avoid a problem is by learning from the experiences of others, we reached out and compiled a list of the worst experiences with expert witnesses both in and out of the courtroom.
+Since one of the best ways to avoid a problem is by learning from the experiences of others, we reached out and compiled a list of the worst experiences with expert witnesses both in and out of the courtroom.
 A special thanks to the attorneys who shared these experiences with us!

 Improper Courtroom Demeanor

-Even when it seems you have the perfect expert witness, you can be blindsided by unexpected circumstances during depositions or worse- trial.
-Even when an expert’s experience, credentials and appearance all seem to check out, it is important to keep in mind the possibility of your expert witness “going off script,” leading to unfavorable consequences for your case.
+Even when it seems you have the perfect expert witness, you can be blindsided by unexpected circumstances during depositions or worse- trials.
+Even when an expert’s experience, credentials, and appearance all seem to check out, it is important to keep in mind the possibility of your expert witness “going off script,” leading to unfavorable consequences for your case.
 There are a number of reasons an expert may do this- anything from excited nerves and inflated egos, to a desire to please the attorney and the jury- but no matter the reason, the most important thing you can do as the attorney is to go over these “worst case scenarios” with your expert witness to avoid any surprises.

 Susan Cox – Edenfield, Cox, Bruce & Classens